rust-bitcoin/rust-secp256k1/README.md

 Alternatively add symlinks in your `.git/hooks` directory to any of the githooks we provide.

+### Benchmarks

+We use a custom Rust compiler configuration conditional to guard the bench mark code.
+To run the bench marks use: `RUSTFLAGS='--cfg=bench' cargo +nightly bench --features=recovery`.

 ## Fuzzing

 If you want to fuzz this library, or any library which depends on it, you will